aliason/loan-prediction/README.md

 # Loan Prediction Machine Learning Project

 ## Project Description
-This repository contains the code for the final course project of PSTAT 131 (Statistical Machine Learning) at the University of California, Santa Barbara taken in Winter 2023.
-Students implement machine learning techniques to solve a problem of their choosing and utilize R Markdown to generate a coherent report of key insights and findings.
+This repository contains the code for the final course project of PSTAT 131 (Statistical Machine Learning) at UCSB.
+Students are tasked with building machine learning models to solve a real-world problem of their choosing, utilizing R Markdown to generate a coherent report of key insights and findings.

-This project aims to develop a machine learning model to predict loan eligibility based on select applicant demographics; a binary classification problem in which we predict whether a given loan will be approved or not.
-To this end, I will be conducting an in-depth analysis of applicant features and implementing multiple techniques to yield the most accurate model for the problem.
+My project tackles a binary classification problem: predicting loan eligibility based on select applicant data.
+I take a structured and analytical approach, incrementally traversing the data science life cycle and leveraging multiple techniques to yield the best model for the problem.

 Data are pulled from [Kaggle](https://www.kaggle.com/datasets/vikasukani/loan-eligible-dataset) (originally sourced from an [Analytics Vidhya Hackathon](https://datahack.analyticsvidhya.com/contest/practice-problem-loan-prediction-iii/#ProblemStatement).

 ## Problem Statement
-Loans are a necessity of the modern world, supporting consumption, economic growth, and business operations.
-Many types loans exist for different purposes across various stages of life, among which are home loans, which we intend to tackle in this problem.
+Loans are a necessity of the modern world, supporting finanical stability and driving economic growth.
+Many types loans exist for different purposes, among which are home loans, which we intend to tackle in this problem.

 Dream Housing Finance company deals in all home loans.
-They have a presence across all urban, semi-urban and rural areas.
-Customers can apply for a home loan after the company validates their eligibility.
-The company wants to automate the loan eligibility process (real-time) based on customer detail provided in their application.
-The company wants to identify customer segments that are eligible for loan amounts so that they can specifically target these customers.
+They have a presence across all urban, semi-urban, and rural areas.
+Customers first apply for a home loan, after which the company assesses their eligibility.

+The company arims to automate the loan eligibility process (real-time) based on customer details, such as gender, marital status, education, and income, provided in their application form.

+The goal of this project is to identify customer segments that are most likely to be eligible for home loans, enabling the company to target these segments more efficienctly.
+The company have provided a partial dataset to support the development of this model.

-## Dataset description
+## Dataset Sources
-The data files provided consists of a training set (train.csv) and test set (test.csv), which is identical to the training set except for the loan status to be predicted.
-The training set consists of 614 observations on 13 variables; the testing consists of 367 observations on 12.
+The data files provided consists of a training set (train.csv) and test set (test.csv.).
+The test is identical to the training set except for the loan status to be predicted.
+The training set consists of 614 observations on 13 variables; the test set consists of 367 observations on 12.

-Since this project only employs supervised learning, I will use only the training set.
-I will be performing a 70/30 split on the train.csv and utilize the response values to evaluate predictive accuracy.
+As my project will apply supervised learning methods, I will only be using the training set.
+I will perform a 70/30 split on train.csv and utilize the response values to assess predictive accuracy.

-## Project outline
+## Project Roadmap
+The project will follow a structured approach, starting with data collection and processing, followed by exploratory analysis, model training, and evaluation.

+First, I will load the dataset into R, examine its structure, and perform initial data cleaning: address missing values, duplicates, and inconsistencies and transform variables to prepare for analysis.
+Next, I conduct EDA, applying statistical analysis and data visualization techniques to explore trends, identify relationships, and infer causality, using these insights to inform further pre-processing.
+The dataset undergoes final tidying before model development.

-First, I will import the raw dataset, examine its records, and perform initial data manipulation and cleaning.
-I will then conduct exploratory data analysis to visualize relationships and covariability, report my findings, and perform final tidying of the dataset before setting up the models.
-I split train.csv into a train and test set (70/30) and establish validation sets to facilitate model selection and tuning.
-I train, fit, and evaluate 6 classification models of varying complexity and flexibility, ranking them based on ROC-AUC.
-The top 3 are chosen for testing and fit to the test set.
-I compare, assess, and provide a thorough analysis of their performance and conclude with a detailed summary of my findings.
+I split the data into train vs. test sets (70/30), create a preprocessing recipe, and establish validation sets (10) to facilitate model selection and tuning.
+Models are trained in separate RDA files and loaded back in for evaluation.
+The models are evaluated based on ROC-AUC, with the top 3 selected for testing.
+The project concludes with a detailed summary of my takeaways and findings.

 ## Methods used
-* Data collection
+Techniques:
-* Data cleaning
+* Data processing
-* Exploratory data analysis
+    * Missing values (imputation via MICE)
-* Data visualization
+    * Duplicates
     * Feature engineering
-    * Imputation
-    * Categorical encoding
+        * Scaling, discretization, and categorical encoding
+    * Outlier detection
+* Data exploration
+    * Descriptive analysis
+    * Data visualization (histograms, barplots, scatterplots, etc.)
-    * Standardization
+    * Variation analysis
+    * Correlation analysis (heatmaps, corrplots)
+    * Inferential statistics (t-tests, ANOVA, regression)
-    * Resampling
+* Data modeling
-* Supervised learning
+    * Machine learning
         * Logistic regression
-    * Linear discriminant analysis
+        * Linear discriminant analysis (LDA)
-    * K-nearest neighbors
+        * K-nearest neighbors (KNN)
         * Elastic net regression (Ridge)
-    * Quadratic discriminant analysis
+        * Quadratic discriminant analysis (QDA)
         * Pruned decision trees
+    * Resampling techniques
+        * Grid search
+        * K-fold cross-validation
     * Model evaluation
-    * K-fold cross-validation
-    * ROC-AUC
+        * Model evaluation metrics (ROC-AUC)
         * Confusion matrix

+Tools
+* R (tidyverse, corrplot, ggplot2, dplyr, finalfit, MASS, MICE, kableExtra)
+* Markdown (Rmd)
+* Excel (codebook)